Jan Riegel

-Jan Riegel (born 3 August 1980) is a professional Czech football player who currently plays for SK Dynamo České Budějovice.
-As of 1 January 2012, Riegel has made 196 appearances in the Gambrinus liga.
+Jan Riegel (born 3 August 1980) is a Czech former professional footballer who played as a defender, making over 200 appearances in the Czech First League.
 Riegel represented the Czech Republic at under-21 level, making three appearances between 2001 and 2002.

 Career

 Early career

-Riegel started his career at Příbram, making his debut on 30 May 1999 in a Gambrinus liga match against FC Slovan Liberec.
+Riegel started his career at Příbram, making his debut on 30 May 1999 in a Gambrinus liga match against Slovan Liberec.

 He went on to make 10 appearances for Příbram in the 2000–01 season and 19 more the following season.

 Riegel joined Drnovice on loan in April 2002.
 This time was marked by financial instability of Drnovice, which saw nine players sold to Příbram at the same time.
 At the end of the 2001–02 Gambrinus liga season, Drnovice were relegated and Riegel returned to Příbram.

 After returning from Drnovice, Riegel established himself in Příbram's first team, making 98 further first team appearances and starting every game in the 2005–06 season.